Curriculum & Calendar

 When difficulties arise, teachers allow time for the children themselves to settle the issue with words.
 If intervention is necessary, teachers remind children of the rules and redirect if necessary.
 A time out may be used if a child needs time away from others or materials to regain emotional control.
 Corporal punishment is never used.

-Classes meet once a week for participation and observation on either Tuesday from 9 AM to 10:30 AM (one option), Wednesday from 9 AM to 10:30 AM (option 2), or Friday mornings from 9 AM. to 10:30 AM (2nd option).
+Classes meet once a week for participation and observation on either Tuesday from 9 AM to 10:30 AM (one option), Wednesday from 9 AM to 10:30 AM (option 2), or Friday mornings from 9 AM. to 10:30 AM (3rd option).
 Through observation and discussions, parents gain a better understanding of their child and learn to meet the true needs of the child without sacrificing their own and also a better understanding of Montessori methods and philosophy.
 In addition, the children are afforded the opportunity to interact on a regular basis with a familiar group of children, which is especially important in this time of smaller families.

 For the Parent